cdktf/cdktf-provider-cloudflare/docs/waitingRoom.go.md

 Configures the SameSite attribute on the waiting room cookie.

 Value `auto` will be translated to `lax` or `none` depending if **Always Use HTTPS** is enabled.
 Note that when using value `none`, the secure attribute cannot be set to `never`.
+Available values: "auto", "lax", "none", "strict".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/waiting_room#samesite WaitingRoom#samesite}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/waiting_room#samesite WaitingRoom#samesite}

 ---